marinaelmore/cs262_marina_noah/wire_protocol/README.md

 ## To Test The Chatbot

-1. In the terminal, run the unit tests from the home directory ``coverage run unit_test.py --rcfile=setup.cfg
+1. In the terminal, run the unit tests from the home directory:
+``coverage run unit_test.py --rcfile=setup.cfg``

-2. Generate the code coverage report
+2. Generate the code coverage report:
-``coverage report
+``coverage report``

 ```
 Name                          Stmts   Miss  Cover